 This challenge is designed to help you get ready to set up a new budget for the new year that will help you reach your financial goals.
 When you first start budgeting, you may not think a lot about expenses that come once or twice a year.
 Some of these expenses are small enough that you can squeeze them into your budget for the month and just cut back on your spending.
 Others can really hurt you if you are not prepared for them.
 The challenge this weekend is to come up with an annual budget that includes these items.
 You can also break down your budget so that you can see how much you spend on each category during the year.

 1. List All of Your Annual Expenses

 Take the time to list all of your annual expenses on a piece of paper or in your smart phone.
-These should include things like your auto insurance, your automobile taxes, your property taxes (fi they are not included in your mortgage payment), and any gift giving that you do throughout the year.
+These should include things like your auto insurance, your automobile taxes, your property taxes (fi they are not included in your mortgage payment), seasonal expenses and any gift giving that you do throughout the year.
 Then determine how much you pay on each item during the year.
 You can divide this number by twelve and then set up those categories as sinking funds for your budget.